Application of Hawkes volatility in the observation of filtered high-frequency price process in tick structures: Marked model

 \section{Marked model}

-~ In this section, we introduce a marked Hawkes model that incorporates both the timing and size of the asset price movement.
-This section can be regarded as the general version of \cite{lee2017marked}.
-As in the previous section with a non-marked model, we present the variance formula of the marked Hawkes model.
-The marked model differs from the non-marked model in two ways.
-First, the effect of jump size on future intensity should be considered.
-Second, the possibility of dependence between the jump size and other underlying processes, such as $\N$ and $\bm \lambda$, should be considered.
+~ In this section, we introduce a marked Hawkes model that incorporates both the time and size of the asset price movement.
+This section can be regarded as a general version of \cite{lee2017marked}.
+As in the previous section, using an unmarked model, we present the variance formula of the marked Hawkes model.
+The marked model differs from the unmarked model in two ways.
+First, the effect of the jump size on future intensity should be considered.
+Second, the possibility of dependence between jump size and other underlying processes, such as $\N$ and $\bm \lambda$, should be considered.

 For $i = 1, 2$, let